Healthy breakfast

 L-Glutamine – An amino acid essential for healing the gut lining and reducing inflammation.
 (Also found in collagen.)

-Ashwagandha – A powerful adaptogenic herb that helps regulate stress, improve sleep, support mood, and boost energy naturally.
+Ashwagandha – A powerful adaptogenic herb that helps regulate stress (adrenal support), improve sleep, support mood, and boost energy naturally.
+More info on adaptogens here.

-Acacia Fiber – A new favorite!
-A gentle prebiotic fiber that feeds beneficial gut bacteria and supports detoxification.
+Acacia Fiber – A new favourite!
+A gentle prebiotic fibre that feeds beneficial gut bacteria and supports detoxification.

 Vanilla Powder – For a naturally sweet, comforting flavor without additives.